-Persons providing financial services and having a place of business in New Zealand will usually need to be registered on the Financial Service Providers Register ('FSPR') in accordance with the Financial Service Providers (Registration and Dispute Resolution) Act 2008 ('FSPA').
+Persons providing financial services and having a place of business in New Zealand will typically need to be registered on the Financial Service Providers Register (FSPR) in accordance with the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (FSPA).
 Those dealing with retail clients will also generally need to join an approved dispute resolution scheme.
-Financial advice for retail clients in New Zealand can only be provided by persons who are registered to do so on the FSPR, and from 15 March 2021 can only be provided by persons licensed to do so under the FMCA.